 Neptune Fountain, previously known as Fontana del Nettuno, is one of the three fountains found at Piazza Navona and the others are the Fountain of the Moor and the Fontana dei Fiumi.The fountain was specially made in commemoration the newly appointed Pope Pious IV, Giovanni Angelo di Medici.

-It took 300 years to totally finish the Neptune fountain because of the damages of the past caused by bombardments, vandalism and the fountain was used as a washbasin for laundry and market goods.
+It took 300 years to totally finish the Neptune fountain because of the damages of the past (mostly bombardments and vandalism).
+The fountain was used as a washbasin for laundry and market goods as well.

 In 1547, the Neptune fountain was initially designed like a basin by Giacomo Della Porta which is made of two different materials.
 The upper part is made up of stone and the lower part is marble.
 Later on, a muscled giant was placed.